turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 var predator = "lion";
 var herdCount = 20;
 console.log("the " + predator + " silently approached the herd of " + herdCount + " " + animal + "s.");
+// expected output: the lion silently approached the herd of 20 zebras.
 ```